 An authentic wooden barrel like this one can add a certain rustic charm to your garden or outdoor space.

-A wooden water barrel is a perfect choice for adding a certain traditional, rustic feel to your outdoor space.
+A wooden barrel is a perfect choice for adding a certain traditional, rustic feel to your outdoor space.

 For a truly unique look, you can find models made from recycled beechwood, hickory, oak, and cedar.